2019 Toyota RAV4 Hybrid: First drive and range review30 June 2019

-Unfortunately, you can’t mirror your phone’s navigation apps because – like the new Corolla range – no model in the new RAV4 range facilitates Android Auto or Apple CarPlay smartphone mirroring.
+Unfortunately, you can’t mirror your phone’s navigation apps because – like the new Corolla range – Apple CarPlay and Android Auto is not available on the RAV4 range.
 You can still use the standard Bluetooth connection to play music from your phone through the car’s stereo, though.

 The Toyota wins for practicality, with a powered tailgate standard on the Design trim and above, revealing a sizeable 580-litre boot.
 A stretched interior also means adults will be able to travel more comfortably in the back.
 Toyota hasn’t squeezed a superfluous third row into the new RAV4 either as there is no seven-seat option in the new line-up.
 Sensible, actually.

 Its boot has expanded by 79 litres to 580, with 1,690 litres of luggage area available when row two is folded down.
 That should be plenty of space for families and those figures compare well with the 497 litres available in the Honda CR-V hybrid.
-However, non-hybrid models like the Skoda Kodiaq and SEAT Tarraco offer more space and the option of seven seats for similar money.
+However, for similar money its hybrid rivals such as the Skoda Kodiaq and SEAT Tarraco offer a seven-seat option and more space.

 Trim grades and equipment

 Based on the Design trim, Dynamic models give the RAV4 a sporty look with its black wheels, a black headlining and heated front sports seats.
-Convenience is also boosted with blind spot monitoring and rear cross traffic warnings, folding door mirrors and a powered driver's seat.
+Convenience is also boosted with folding door mirrors and a powered driver's seat, and safety features of blind spot monitoring and rear cross traffic warnings.

 The range-topping Excel adds a heated steering wheel, leather upholstery, headlight washers and windscreen wiper de-icers.